Aldrin6453/card-list-application/README.md

 8.Technology Stack
 - The frontend is built using React, Material UI, and Axios.
 - The backend is built using Node.js and Express.js.

-Thank you to A Round Entertainment for the coding test.